CEO Declares Ozy Media Is Back Three Days After Announcing Shutdown

 The digital-media startup rapidly fell apart last week after the Times reported that Chief Operating Officer Samir Rao impersonated a YouTube executive during a fundraising call with Goldman Sachs.

+Asked about that call, Watson commented: “I don’t know.
+I wasn’t there.”
+He then added: “Look—it’s heartbreaking, it’s wrong, it’s not good, it’s not OK...
+I love Goldman, I worked there, I’ve got a lot of friends there.”

-The Times report was swiftly followed by others exposing the company’s seemingly deceptive marketing, fundraising, and traffic-boosting tactics.
+The Times report was swiftly followed by others exposing the company’s seemingly misleading marketing, fundraising, and traffic-boosting tactics.
 Then, other outlets reported allegations from staff that bosses presided over an abusive work environment that included 18-hour days.
+Then, on Friday, Ozy sent out its announcement that it was shutting down.

 “At the end of the week, we did suspend operations with a plan to wind down,” Watson explained Monday.
 “And as we spent time over the weekend we talked to advertising partners, we talked to some of our readers, some of our viewers, our listeners, our investors.”